Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Mesh

-This is about as close to leather’s polar opposite as you’re likely to find.
-It’s incredibly durable and rugged (not to mention, pet-friendly) but it won’t win any beauty contests
+This is about as close to leather’s polar opposite as you’ll likely find.
+It’s incredibly durable and rugged (not to mention pet-friendly), but it won’t win any beauty contests.

-In theory, mesh furniture can be livened up by offering it in a virtually unlimited number of colors, but most office furniture vendors stick to basic black or grey.
+In theory, mesh furniture can be livened up by being offered in virtually unlimited colors, but most office furniture vendors stick to basic black or grey.

-Unfortunately, it’s often the case that mesh tends to be paired with low-end construction materials which don’t stand up as well to the rigors of heavy daily use.
+Unfortunately, mesh is often paired with low-end construction materials that don’t stand up as well to the rigors of heavy daily use.

 Fabric

-Where pets are concerned, it also occupies the middle ground, being more durable than leather, but less durable than mesh.
+It also occupies the middle ground when it comes to pets, being more durable than leather but less durable than mesh.

 Okay!
-With those details out of the way, let’s turn our attention to the individual models and see what each of Viva Office’s chairs have to offer!
+With those details out of the way, let’s turn our attention to the individual models and see what each of Viva Office’s chairs offers!

 Viva Office Chair Types & Categories

-Because Viva Office makes a number of different chairs, some of their individual models tend to be short-lived.
-Rather than doing a series of individual reviews for models that may be here today and gone tomorrow, what we’ve opted to do instead is take a snapshot of the brand as it exists today and give you an overview of the models currently on offer.
+Because Viva Office makes several different chairs, some of its individual models tend to be short-lived.
+Rather than doing a series of individual reviews for models that may be here today and gone tomorrow, we’ve opted to take a snapshot of the brand as it exists today and give you an overview of the models currently on offer.

 Of course, we’ll provide links to the individual models, but we’re also including the link to the brand’s page.
 That way, if a model you’re interested in is no longer offered for sale, you’ll be able to quickly zero in on whatever new Viva Office chair model has arisen to take its place.

-Before we dive into the particulars of each individual model the company sells, we’ll start by taking a look at the brand’s lineup from a high altitude to give you an overview.
+Before we discuss the particulars of each individual model the company sells, we’ll first examine the brand’s lineup from a high altitude to give you an overview.

-We’ll do that just below here in our Viva Office Chair review, and we’ve broken the company’s products down into the basic groupings outlined above.
-Where needed, we’ve broken larger product sections out by various price points, so you can more quickly zero in on exactly what you’re looking for.
+We’ll do that just below here in our Viva Office Chair review.
+We’ve broken the company’s products down into the basic groupings outlined above.
+Where needed, we’ve broken larger product sections out by various price points so you can more quickly zero in on exactly what you’re looking for.

 Viva Office Reclining Executive Office Chairs